mskf1383/pashmak/README.md

 required $name;
 ```

-when we run this code, program will run successful.
+When we run this code, program will run successful.

-but now we comment the first line:
+But now we comment the first line:

 ```bash
 #$name;
 required $name;
 ```

-now $name variable is not set, and you will get this error:
+Now $name variable is not set, and you will get this error:

 ```
 VariableError:
     undefined variable $name
 ```

-the `required` command checks a variable is exists, if no, raising RequireError
+The `required` command checks a variable is exists, if no, raising RequireError

 ## Read Input From User

-you can read input from user in stdin
+You can read input from user in stdin

-look at this example:
+Look at this example:

 ```bash
 $name; # set the name variable